Flintshire (historic): Civil parishes

+Most of these parishes are in the modern county of Flintshire, but those marked D are in Denbighshire, and those marked W are in Wrexham.

 County offices

 Flintshire County Council established its base at the old County Hall in Chester Street in Mold.
 Additional facilities acquired included a local militia barracks (originally designed by Thomas Mainwaring Penson) which was converted for use as council offices in the late 1880s.
 After finding, in the 1930s, that the Chester Street facilities were too cramped, county leaders decided to procure modern facilities: the site they selected formed part of the Llwynegrin Hall estate which was acquired for the purpose.
 The new building, known as County Hall, Mold, was completed in October 1967.